Subiksha-SS/Project-1/README.md

 ### Visualising crime by location
-Within the Ryan_Location_Analysis python notebook file, the location analysis will can be seen.
+Within the Ryan_Location_Analysis python notebook file, the location analysis can be seen.
 Our group decided to produce a heat map to visualize the concentration of crime in LA.
+Below is a list of articles that discuss dangerous places in LA, many noted areas align with what our heat maps output.
+Notable high crime areas are: Downtown LA (Wholesale District and Fashion District), Hollywood and San Pedro (the southern part of LA).
+This information could used in many ways, probably most important for tourist reasons.

 https://propertyclub.nyc/article/most-dangerous-neighborhoods-in-los-angeles